Skymtes/Systemteknik/README.md

 ### Build

-TODO: Explain how the whole project can be build.
+TODO: Explain how the whole project can be built.

 ### Test